uv-cpp/s3client/doc/docs/apitest.markdown

 `<test name>,<result = `1` for pass | `0` for fail>,<blank | optional error message>`

-and checks that an S3 endpoint is available and accessible and report an error in case of failure.
+and checks that an S3 endpoint is available and accessible and reports an error in case of failure.

 The test drivers will create buckets and objects named `sss-api-test-` + timestamp.